• Share this on:

 Tips:

-• Book demonstration for a tool to calculate gas emissions for food companies to see the practical applications for your company.
-This tool, Terrascope, was developed by Olam, the global leading processor of cashew nuts.
-The same company also developed the sustainable sourcing platform AtSource, which includes an environmental footprint calculator.
+• Book demonstration for a tool to calculate gas emissions for food companies to see the practical applications for your company (developed by Olam).
+The same company also developed the sustainable sourcing platform AtSource, which includes an environmental footprint calculator

 • Follow the Agriculture Guidance Protocol to measure specific greenhouse gas emissions for fresh fruit, vegetables and nuts before they reach your processing facility.
-Along with this global guidance, there is a specific guidance developed for Ethiopia.
+Along with this global guidance, there is a specific guidance developed for Ethiopia and Brazil.

 • Watch Greenhouse Gas Protocol training free of charge to estimate your company’s greenhouse gas emissions.

 • Use some of the available databases, like CarbonCloud or FoodFootprint, as a starting point to calculate your environmental impact.
 At present, the most complete and free-of-charge database containing environmental impact data may be the French Agribalise database.
-You can also use that database as a basis to estimate the carbon footprint of final products, but agricultural data are limited only to French agriculture.
-If you want to consider commercial tools, a nice example is HowGood, specifically developed for food companies.
+If you want to consider commercial tools, HowGood is a good example, specifically developed for food companies.

 4. Monitor green innovations for inspiration on reducing your environmental impact